Skip to Content

 If you decide to visit Two Eyes cenote in Tulum with a tour, check out my favorite Cenote Dos Ojos tours.

-Dos Ojos & Casa Cenote Adventure – no matter if you are a snorkeler or scuba diver, you can join this guided tour that caters to both (which makes it a family-friendly tour).
+➤ This Dos Cenotes Adventure from Tulum – Small Group caters to both snorkelers and scuba divers (which makes it a family-friendly tour).
 You’ll get to snorkel or scuba dive with a guide at Casa Cenote and Cenote Dos Ojos.
-It’s also more affordable than most other diving tours, and it departs from Tulum.
+It’s also more affordable than most other diving tours.
 BOOK IT HERE

-Dos Ojos Cenote Private Tour with Mayan Lunch – If you prefer the privacy and convenience of a private tour, this private Dos Ojos Cenote tour.
-By departing early in the morning, you’ll enjoy the two cenotes away from the tourist crowds!
-You’ll get lunch at a local Mayan restaurant as well.
+➤ The VIP Private Dos Ojos Cenote Tour with Mayan Lunch grants you privacy and convenience.
+Depart early in the morning, and enjoy the two cenotes away from the tourist crowds!
+After the visit, relish lunch at a local Mayan restaurant.
 Hotel pickup is included from Tulum and Playa del Carmen.
 BOOK IT HERE

 READ ALSO: 13 Best Cenote Tours in Tulum